Diya Beeltah: Major competition and awards

-Beeltah has been crowned Miss Mauritius 2012 by Ameeksha Dilchand (Miss Mauritius 2011) at the Auditorium of J&J, Phoenix on 30 June 2012.
-A week prior to the finale, she won the Best Dress Award which is a preliminary of the Miss Mauritius contest and came as runner up for the Miss Siren/Beach Beauty Award.
+Beeltah was crowned Miss Mauritius 2012 by Ameeksha Dilchand (Miss Mauritius 2011) at the Auditorium of J&J, Phoenix on 30 June 2012.
+A week prior to the finale, she won the Best Dress Award which is a preliminary of the Miss Mauritius contest and was runner-up for the Miss Siren/Beach Beauty Award.

 Beeltah started participating in beauty pageants from 2012.
 She was crowned Miss Mauritius in 2012 and went on to seek the nomination for Miss Tourism World and Miss Universe 2013.
 She took part in the Miss Tourism World 2012.
 The event was considered the rehearsal of the following Miss Universe pageant during 2013.
 Beeltah participated in Miss Universe 2013 held on 9 November 2013 at the Crocus City Hall, Krasnogorsk, a suburb of Moscow, Russia as the official entry from Mauritius.